leic-pt/resumos-leic/content/iaed/0007-elementos-linguagem.md

 ## Operadores Bit a Bit

-Em C, é possível efectuar operações sobre a representação binária de um número, manipulando-os bit a bit:
+Em C, é possível efetuar operações sobre a representação binária de um número, manipulando-os bit a bit:

 - `&` `AND` bit a bit
 - `|` `OR` bit a bit